continuing to collate, and develop article

 f) Telephone conversations

-One revelation though fro the phone conversations was that this strange box like tongue that worked as an air piston was was used in the first movie that was used in the first movie turned out to be something to be credited to Nick Allder who was in charge of special effects.
+One revelation though from the phone conversations was that this strange box like tongue that worked as an air piston that was used in the first movie turned out to be something that Giger credited to Nick Allder who was in charge of special effects.

-Woodruff would later reveal that they were at a point where they just have to dive in because they had lost time during the months while the script was being revised without a start date being pushed, and once they had the script ready, they had to jump on it right away without working in tandem with H R Giger
+Woodruff would later reveal that they were at a point where they just have to dive in because they had lost time during the months while the script was being revised without a start date being pushed, and once they had the script ready.
+Since HR Giger was somewhere in the distance, they had to jump on it right away without working in tandem with him.

 It was also happening in the Alien 3 production when Fincher managed to have two groups of people designing a crucifix structure.